 |Condition||Can Braces Treat It?||Can Invisalign Treat It?||Can Home Aligners Treat It?|

 |Crossbite||Yes||Yes||Only mild cases|

 |Overjet||Yes||Yes||Only dental cases (not skeletal)|

 |Open Bite||Yes||Yes||Only dental cases (not skeletal)|

 Remember, you’re not alone in this.
 Tons of adults have teeth and jaw misalignments, and the good news is that there are some effective treatments available.
-With an understanding of your condition and some dedicated research, you can find a path that will fit your priorities.
+With an understanding of your condition and some dedicated research, you can find a treatment option that best suits your life.